elythh/darwin-flake/README.md

 ### Nix-darwin

-1. Enter devshell running `nix develop`
+1. Enter devshell running `nix develop -c $SHELL` or using direnv using `direnv allow`
 2. Switch to darwin configuration by running `nh darwin switch .`

 ### Home-manager

-1. Enter devshell by running `nix develop`
+1. Enter devshell running `nix develop -c $SHELL` or using direnv using `direnv allow`
 2. Switch to home-manager configuration by running `nh home switch .`

 ## Screenshot